-PATCH sets the option to fast-change between the 5 quick-access patches from an external source.
+FATCH sets the option to fast-change between the 5

+quick-access patches from an external source.

-When OFF this feature is disabled.
-You can choose from any of usual MIDI/CV sources (as per the MORPH-X options) and, in addition, from KBD using the note-on value or or UEL using velocity.
+When DFF this feature is disabled.
+You can choose from KBD using the note-on value or VEL using velocity and, in addition, any of usual MIDI/CV sources.

 Since there are 5 quick-acesss patches the value from these sources is mapped to 1 of the 5 presets.
-With KBD each note up the keyboard cyles through the patches whilst the other options map linearly (so e.g. velocity <= 25 maps to patch 1, 26 <= velocity <= 51 maps to patch 2 ...)
+With RED each note up the keyboard cyles through the patches whilst the other options map linearly (so e.g. velocity <= 25 maps to patch 1, 26 <= velocity <= 51 maps to patch 2 ...)

-Setup 5 different percussion sounds in the 5 quick-access presets and set PATCH to KBD.
+Setup 5 different percussion sounds in the 5 quick-access presets and set PATCH to XBD.
 Then play this mini 'drumkit' from different keys.